Battery Producers

 Annual Performance Reporting

 For the 2024 performance period, producers are required to ensure that at least 45% of batteries supplied into Ontario are processed, refurbished or reused.
-Each year, you or your PRO will have to report how you were able to achieve the management requirement.
-To learn more about producer management requirements, read the following Compliance Bulletin: Battery Performance Requirements for Performance.
 For more information on minimum management requirements for future years, review this FAQ.

-Producers, or PRO(s) on your behalf, are required to report the following information annually in RPRA’s Registry:
+Producers, or PROs on their behalf, are required to report the following information annually in the Registry:

 • Total weight of single-use and rechargeable batteries collected